Skip to content

 The quick answer is no—sublimation ink is designed for a very different purpose than everyday pigment or dye inks.
 In this article, we’ll explain why sublimation ink doesn’t work well for regular printing, what risks you face if you try, and which inks are the right choice for standard print jobs.

-1️⃣ Why Sublimation Ink Is Different from Regular Ink
+1️⃣ Sublimation Ink VS Regular Ink

 At first glance, all inks may look the same, but sublimation ink is formulated for a special process.